WebbyLab/react-native-demo/README.md

 #Same Ride demo

-## Be aware: The code is node to be used in production.
+## Be aware: The code is not intented for production usage.
 THIS IS JUST PROOF OF CONCEPT

 ###Supported input